-Delegates may choose to attend one course, two, or perhaps three, it is not possible to attend all due to overlap.
+Delegates may choose to attend more than one course, but it is not possible to attend all due to overlap.

 This course will deal with the principles involved in creating and maintaining a vacuum.
 The various aspects of gas behaviour that are important for this purpose will be described, together with the characteristics of flowing gas and how they change as pressure falls.
 On the basis of this analysis flow can be specified quantitatively and performance predicted.